 It's a good question, right?
 I mean, it seems important to understand why this behavior, that can have such a devastating impact on us, happens in the first place.
 Sometimes in order to move forward you have to look back.
-I don't mean that you have to dwell in the past, I mean that you have to understand the past so that you can learn from it.
+I don't mean that you have to dwell in the past; I simply mean that you have to understand the past so that you can learn from it.

-First off, it wasn't your fault!
+First off, if you were bullied, it wasn't your fault!

 No matter the reason for bullying, even if you come up with 1,000 reasons to blame yourself, it wasn't your fault.
 I know you might be thinking things like, "I gave them the opportunity," "I let it happen," "I didn't do anything to stop it."
 It doesn't matter.
 You were a victim.
 And maybe it's difficult to think of it that way.
 Maybe it's easier to think that you were weak or vulnerable, than to think that you were a victim.
-Sure, there may have been things you could have done to stop or prevent it from happening, but the point is they took advantage of you and that is not okay.
+Sure, there may have been things you could have done to stop or prevent it from happening, but the point is that they took advantage of you and that is not okay.

 The American Psychological Association defines bullying as: